renukachandra/offline_jenkins_robot/README.md

 2. Pre- installed open jdk-8-jre (run command “sudo apt-get install openjdk-8-jre” to install this jre)

 INSTALLATION INSTRUCTIONS AND FOLDER STRUCTURE:-
-1. Nokia – this folder contains all the helping scripts and files needed for setup.sh 1.1	Files
+1.	setup – this folder contains all the helping scripts and files needed for setup.sh 1.1	Files
 1.1.1	archive_setup  (this folder contains all the helping files for Jenkins_setup.sh) 1.1.2	samplejob (this folder contains sample xml for job creation in createjob.sh)